Introduction

 mount /dev/nvme0n1p4 /mnt/gentoo/boot

-Follow AMD64 Handbook from here until Kernel Installation section.
+Follow AMD64 Handbook from here until Kernel Installation chapter.

 4.1 Download and Unpack Stage3#